sumonst21/malicious-user-detection-mitigation/README.md

 **Pre-requisites:**<br />
 ---
 1. Login to F5 XC console and create an `API Certificate` and `API Token`.
-Please refer this page for the API Certificate and API Token generation: [https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials](https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials) <br />
+Please refer this page for the API Certificate and API Token generation: [https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials](https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials) . <br />
-2. Move the `API Certificate p12` file to the repository's root directory and update the p12 file name in `user_inputs.json` file <br />
+2. Move the `API Certificate p12` file to the repository's root directory and update the p12 file name in `user_inputs.json` file. <br />
-3. Update the `API Token` in `user_inputs.json` file
+3. Update the `API Token` in `user_inputs.json` file.
-3. Create a namespace in XC console, navigate to: `Home->Administration->Personal Management->My Namespaces->Add Namespace` or use `default` namespace and update the namespace name in the `user_inputs.json` file<br />
+3. Create a namespace in XC console, navigate to: `Home->Administration->Personal Management->My Namespaces->Add Namespace` or use `default` namespace and update the namespace name in the `user_inputs.json` file. <br />
 4. Make sure to add delegated domain in XC console and update the domain as well as tenant API url in `user_inputs.json` file.
-Please follow the steps for domain delegation mentioned in doc: [https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation](https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation) <br />
+Please follow the steps for domain delegation mentioned in doc: [https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation](https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation) .<br />
-6. Host an application to a server and update the public IP and port of the application server in `user_inputs.json` file <br />
+6. Host an application to a server and update the public IP and port of the application server in `user_inputs.json` file. <br />
 	`Note:` Make sure to double check the IP and port before adding it to `user_inputs.json` file as workflow will fail if incorrect entries are updated.

 ```